I tried out the Agent Toolkit for AWS integration feature of the AWS CLI

 This is because after specifying the agent to use, it attempts to install several skills by default.

-And since the only region currently supported for skill management is US East (N. Virginia) (us-east-1), specifying a different region, for example:
+And since the only region currently supported for skill management is US East (N. Virginia) (us-east-1), specifying a different region such as:

-# Specifying a region other than N. Virginia like --region ap-northeast-1 will cause an error
+# Specifying a region other than us-east-1, like --region ap-northeast-1, causes a different error

 aws configure agent-toolkit --region ap-northeast-1